-Established as a part of a huge country estate of the tobacco magnate R. J Reynolds, the Reynolda Garden is located close to the Wake Forest University.
+Established as a part of a huge country estate of the tobacco magnate R. J Reynolds, Reynolda Garden is located close to the Wake Forest University.
 Designed by Thomas Sears over a land of 4 acres (1.62 hectares), the formal garden and greenhouses form only a small part of what is 129 acres (52.20 hectares) of woodlands.
-Now a part of the Wake Forest College, the garden is open all year round at no admission price.
+Now a part of the Wake Forest University, the garden is open all year round at no admission price.

 Winston Tower is a skyscraper that was completely constructed in 1966.
 It has 29 floors and was the tallest skyscraper in the state, till it was by passed in 1971.
 It was incorporated in the U.S. National Register of Historic Places in 2001.

 This is a park in downtown Winston-Salem that is often used for events.

 Foothills Brewing Company brews up some of the finest beers in Winston-Salem.
 Established in 2004, this brewery is headed by professional brew master, Jamie Bartholomaus.
 But Foothills is more than just a brewery.
 It doubles up as a wonderful dining space too.
 They have an extensive food menu that goes well with one of their home-crafted brews, some of the items on the menu incorporate their liquid creations.

 Nestled next to Greensboro is Winston-Salem.
 This city makes a mighty effort to build a community out of the expansive city space and they do a remarkable job.
 With community events, cultural activities, parades and festivities regularly scheduled on the city's community calendar, it's worth checking out if you're in the area.